 Try this fun exercise in your next meeting for an AHA!
-Moment that creates highly engaged employees.
-Despite the hot weather in most of North America right now, this is a mental health break too:
+Moment that creates highly engaged employees:

 - Ask each member of your team to pretend that they’re a travel agent.
 Simply tell your team “I want to go on a vacation and see beautiful sights with my spouse and 2 little ones.”
 Ask them to write down where they’re going to send you.
 Do a quick round robin debrief… you’ll probably get a lot of “beach” suggestions.

 - Next, tell them that your “2 little ones” are puppies.
 Where will they send you now?
 The all-inclusive they had in their mind the first time is definitely out!

-- Next, experiment with a few more clarifying qualifications: Tell them you’re a student of architecture (and all of a sudden beautiful cities may take precedence).
+- Next, experiment with a few more clarifying qualifications: Tell them you’re a fan of architecture (and all of a sudden beautiful cities may take precedence).
 Tell them your spouse is a proof reader who needs exercise (and all of a sudden reading by the pool is out and hikes in the forest or kayaking on a lake may be front and center).

 What’s the purpose of this exercise?
 Every person likely has their own “vision” of your “vision” for the company, especially if it is the usual “we will be the #1/best at…” type of vision statement.
 And that disconnect is killing employee engagement because humans measure progress and satisfaction according to milestones.
 In the absence of meaningful milestones, apathy and lethargy become the norm.
-Momentum, motivation, any sense of achievement and engagement are lost… often along with good talent.
-And instead of engaged employees executing impeccably, you get good intentions which dwindle into “well, it doesn’t really matter.”
+Momentum, motivation, any sense of achievement and engagement are lost often along with good talent.
+And instead of engaged employees executing their vision impeccably, you get good intentions which dwindle into “well, it doesn’t really matter.”

 What’s missing from what you’re doing today is all the extra qualifying information which helps you zero in on a truly clear and powerful vision that everyone completely “gets.”